 cd /opt/approot/current

-If one of the tasks would have failed, this “symlinking” task would not have been executed, keeping your active, running code untouched safe in /opt/approot/current.
-You can still go into the “failed” build folder to see what went wrong or do manual tasks via SSH.
+If one of the actions would have failed, this “symlinking” task would not have been executed, keeping your active, running code untouched safe in /opt/approot/current

 Task 6 - Supervisor - Restart all services